I’ve worked as on-camera host, radio interviews and public speaking events on several occasions.

 Many foreigners who come to Argentina are intrigued by its telos or sex hotels, rented in two or three hour periods.

-They are popular with young people who live with their parents, cheaters and even married couples looking to spice up their romantic lives.
 Not surprisingly due to the topic, this chaste interview was one of Intoconnection’s most popular videos.

 Geobeats — Video Host